Looking Closely at the Growth Curve for ESS Tech Inc. (GWH)

 GWH’s Market Performance

-GWH stocks went up by 0.42% for the week, with a monthly drop of -5.49% and a quarterly performance of -37.40%, while its annual performance rate touched -73.66%.
-The volatility ratio for the week stands at 7.94% while the volatility levels for the past 30 days are set at 8.43% for ESS Tech Inc. The simple moving average for the period of the last 20 days is 0.33% for GWH stocks with a simple moving average of -39.74% for the last 200 days.
+GWH stocks went down by -6.91% for the week, with a monthly drop of -12.26% and a quarterly performance of -43.18%, while its annual performance rate touched -73.37%.
+The volatility ratio for the week stands at 6.99% while the volatility levels for the past 30 days are set at 8.45% for ESS Tech Inc. The simple moving average for the period of the last 20 days is -3.62% for GWH stocks with a simple moving average of -42.07% for the last 200 days.

 Analysts’ Opinion of GWH